Spectrologer/Chress/docs/ADDING_NEW_ITEMS.md

-# Adding New Items to Chress
+# Adding New Items to Chesse

 This guide documents the complete process for adding new items to the game, based on the implementation of Fischer's Cube.